Drag to set position!

 HOW CAN I PARTICIPATE?

-This season, extreme high tides are predicted for mid November, mid December and again in January.
+This season, extreme high tides are predicted for late November through January.

 ONE: During the King Tides for your location, visit coastal areas such as beaches, roads, parks and estuaries, known to be subject to flooding and erosion or areas where the high water levels can be gauged against familiar land marks, such as sea walls, jetties, bridge supports, dikes, buildings or other coastal infrastructure.